ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

  - Please see TACC rules and policies when creating an account.
 Please follow them closely as their security rules keep Arctos database operations safe: [Basic policies](https://docs.tacc.utexas.edu/basics/accounts/)
  - Please see limitations on email addresses regarding new accounts: [Documentation](https://docs.tacc.utexas.edu/basics/accounts/#newaccounts)

+- Before requesting additional help, ensure that you can log in to your TACC account at https://accounts.tacc.utexas.edu/login?redirect_url=profile, and that Multi-Factor Authentication is enabled in your TACC user portal.

 ### Helpful Links
  - [Reset Password here](https://accounts.tacc.utexas.edu/forgot_password)
  - [Find your username here](https://accounts.tacc.utexas.edu/forgot_username)